Ariel2001a/cloud-storage-system/README.md

 - File & Folder Management: Create files with content or folders to stay organized.

 - Permissions Control: Share your files with other users.
-You can give "read" or "write" access, see who has permission, and change or delete those permissions whenever you want.
+You can give "read", "write" or owner access, see who has permission, and change or delete those permissions whenever you want.

 - File Operations: Full support for editing file content (PATCH) and deleting files or folders you don't need anymore.